 MRG Foundation has established a Community Response Fund that will rapidly deploy resources to community-based organizations that are at the frontlines of the COVID-19 outbreak in Oregon.

 On March 13, MRG Foundation’s Board approved the release of $300,000 — 30% of our operating reserves — to start this fund.
 As the philanthropic, business, and government communities join us, we will update this page with a list of partners and total funds available for immediate disbursement.
-We ask that you join us in this effort by making a bold gift that matches the urgency of this moment and the depth of the need that is already rising.

 Our Community Response Fund will provide flexible resources to groups in our region led by and working with the communities disproportionately impacted by COVID-19 and the social and economic consequences of this outbreak.

 Just like our partners in Seattle, we will do this without asking for applications or reports—instead, we will have absolute trust in our communities.
 This means we will direct one-time operating dollars to current MRG grantees and partners— and groups around the state that have deep roots in and strong organizing experience within our communities, and are working directly with folks who:

 - Are without healthcare, insurance and/or access to paid sick days